zalora/replicator/CONFIGURATION.md

 Each option may refer to other options from the same section (and indirectly from `[DEFAULT]` and built-in options).
-Each section has an implicitly option `channel` that holds the section name, for example:
+Each section has an implicit option `channel` that holds the section name, for example:

     [foo]
     dump = %(dump-dir)s/replicator-%(channel)s.mysql.gz